tiprankstipranks

 Our future success depends upon the active and effective promotion of our products and services by our BaaS partners, retail distributors and tax preparation partners.

-Most of our operating revenues are derived from platform management fees that we earn from our BaaS partners and products and services sold at the stores of our retail distributors.
+A significant portion of our operating revenues are derived from program management service fees that we earn from our BaaS partners and products and services sold at the stores of our retail distributors.
 In addition, the revenues we generate from our tax refund processing services are largely derived from products and services sold through retail tax preparation businesses and income tax software providers.
 Revenues from our BaaS partners, retail distributors and tax preparation partners depend on a number of factors outside our control and may vary from period to period.
-Our platform management fees depend upon the success of our BaaS partners' efforts to promote their own products and services which incorporate our products and services.
+Our program management service fees depend upon the success of our BaaS partners' efforts to promote their own products and services which incorporate our products and services.
 Additionally, because we compete with many other providers of products and services for placement and promotion of products in the stores of our retail distributors or in conjunction with the delivery of tax preparation services by our tax preparation providers, our success depends on the willingness of our retail distributors and tax preparation partners to promote our products and services successfully.
 In general, our contracts with these third parties allow them to exercise significant discretion over the placement and promotion of our or their products and services, and for a variety of reasons they could give higher priority to other products or services they are offering or the products and services of other companies.
-Accordingly, losing the commitment of our BaaS partners, retail distributors and tax preparation partners might limit or reduce platform management fees and the sales of our products and services.
+Accordingly, losing the commitment of our BaaS partners, retail distributors and tax preparation partners might limit or reduce program management service fees and the sales of our products and services.
 Our operating revenues and operating expenses may also be negatively affected by the operational decisions of our BaaS partners, retail distributors and tax preparation partners.
 For example, if a retail distributor reduces shelf space for our products or implements changes in its systems that disrupt the integration between its systems and ours, our product sales could be reduced or decline, and we may incur additional merchandising costs to ensure our products are appropriately stocked.
 Similarly, for a variety of reasons, many of our tax preparation partners that provide commercial income tax preparation software offer their customers several alternatives for tax refund processing services, including those of our competitors.
 Even if our BaaS partners, retail distributors and tax preparation partners actively and effectively promote our or their products and services, there can be no assurance that their efforts will maintain or result in growth of our operating revenues.

 Sales & Marketing - Risk 2